Making the decision to move on from a relationship, simply, is not that simple.

 My case is extreme.
 When I explain my position on making sure you are honest with yourself about the reasons you love someone, it’s because I was dishonest with myself.
 I don’t mean to express what I experienced to cause you to try and identify everything wrong with your partner.
 I do, however, hope that those of you who do read this, recognize that fundamental differences in individual character can become destructive.
 Identifying and discussing concerns about values like morality, integrity, and parenting with your partner could thwart future issues.
 It’s also important that we recognize that people change.
 Through life experience, our thoughts, actions, and perspectives change.
 Discussing these changes in you or your partner allows for clarity and understanding of how your views and therefore expectations of your partner in life, have changed and vise versa.

 We have a theory that if you love someone, you will accept everything they are.
-The problem with this idea is if someone is doing something that you disapprove of, you build resentment towards them.
+The problem with this idea is that if someone does something that you disapprove of, you build resentment towards them.
 Emotion doesn’t always jive with reason.
 If your emotion is the place where your love for someone resides, the constant prying and pulling of disapproval can cause cracks in that connection.
 This is how my relationship failed.
 It was not because I didn’t love her.
 It didn’t come from a lack of attraction.
-It was purely from years of not agreeing with or understanding her decision making on many different levels.
-This eventually wore on my ability to forgive who she was, to keep the love I had for her.
+It was purely from years of not agreeing with or understanding her decisions on many different levels.
+This eventually wore on my ability to forgive who she was and to keep the love I had for her.

 Sometimes the other person just doesn’t get what has changed, and that is almost impossible to explain to them.
 You have to tell somebody you once loved and built a life with that you really just don’t like who they are and can’t love them anymore because of that.
 In reality, they haven’t changed much, but your tolerance of them is what has changed.
 That can be a hard concept to understand, if you have not experienced it yourself.
 All of this can leave the breakup messy.
 Especially if the person you are leaving is prone to outbursts or inappropriate behavior.
 But stay true to yourself.